xmos/fwk_voice/modules/lib_vnr/python/convert_model/README.rst

 For step number 5. and 6.,

-- Open the optimised model tflite file in netron.app and check the number and types of operators.
+- Open the optimised model TensorFlow Lite file in netron.app and check the number and types of operators.
 Also check the number of input and output tensors.
 For example, the current optimised model /modules/lib_vnr/python/model/model_output/model_qaware_xcore.tflite uses 1 input and output tensor each and 4 operators; Conv2D, Reshape, Logistic and XC_conv2d_v2.

 - Add resolver->Addxxx functions in `vnr_inference.cc <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/src/inference/vnr_inference.cc>`_, vnr_inference_init() to add all the operators to the TFLite operator resolver.